WASasquatch/was-node-suite-comfyui/FEATURES.md

 Five answers need no model and most fetch a checkpoint on first use. **Marigold v2** is the
-exception: pick it from the model menu on `depth_map`, `normal_map` or `albedo` and the node reads a transformer and a decoder off two sockets, and finds that map's adapter and prompt embedding by name in ComfyUI's own model folders.
+exception: pick it from the model menu on `depth_map`, `normal_map` or `albedo` and the node reads a transformer off one socket and finds that map's adapter, decoder and prompt embedding by name in ComfyUI's own model folders.
 One transformer serves all three maps, it takes a single step, and it is the sharpest of the three.
 See [`docs/MODELS.md`](docs/MODELS.md).